Ivet566/PHASE-1-PROJECT/README.md

 https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses

-The dataset is a csv file that has been imported as pandas dataframe.Before cleaning the dataset had 88,889 rows and 31 columns.The data is constituted of columns describing the various accidents involving different types of aircrafts,the location of their happenings,the possible causes as well as the repercussions of the accidents,i.e the injuries,fatal,serious and minor.There were mixed data types within the data set as well some missing values.
+The dataset is a csv file that has been imported as a pandas dataframe.Before cleaning the dataset had 88,889 rows and 31 columns.The data is constituted of columns describing the various accidents involving different types of aircrafts,the location of their happenings,the possible causes as well as the repercussions of the accidents,i.e the injuries,fatal,serious and minor.There were mixed data types within the data set as well some missing values.

-During data cleaning columns such as Airport.Code,Airport.Name,Schedule were dropped as they don't have an impact on the assessment.A column like the 'Schedule' had 8803 missing values, a big number that would reduce the data for analysis if dropped.
+During data cleaning columns such as Airport.Code,Airport.Name,Schedule were dropped as they don't have an impact on the assessment.A column like the 'Schedule' had 8803 missing values, a big number that would reduce the quantity of data for analysis if dropped.
 The key columns for the analysis such as Aircraft category,Aircraft damage had their missing values/rows dropped.This is because imputing any values would affect the integrity of the findings.The other key numerical columns missing values such as total fatal injuries,total serious injuries and total minor injuries were imputed with their mean values.The standard deviation of the values was very low, indicating most of the values were clustered around the mean.After cleaning the rows came to 10,011 rows and 25 columns.

 On further analysis;